 * Piano, books & games

 The house has a very sociable layout, with a central living/dining space with views out to sea.
 A second lounge, equipped with TV will satisfy parties requiring a separate space to relax, study or to play.
-The adjoining kitchen is in a traditional cottage style, and includes electric oven and gas hob, microwave, fridge/freezer, dish-washer, washing machine.
+The adjoining kitchen and utility room are in a traditional cottage style, and includes electric oven and gas hob, microwave, fridge/freezer, dish-washer, washing machine.

-Ashaig House is heated by gas central heating, and for self-catering parties the rental price is inclusive of heating (6 hrs/day).
-Guests may choose to manually extend the timings during their stay, but please be conscious that additional usage could be chargeable according to meter readings.
+Ashaig House is efficiently heated by new gas central heating.
+The rental price is inclusive of heating.
+In the interests of the environment, we kindly request guests not to leave heating running 24/7, as excessive usage could become chargeable.
 Bed linen and towels are included.
 Free parking.
 Skye's second village, Broadford, with its amenities including the nearest shops & pubs, lies within an 8 minute drive.
-This modernised cottage presents a Home-from-home amid glorious Hebridean scenery, and the grounds in front of the house are fine for BBQs & al-fresco dining, ball-games & kite-flying!
-For walkers, a drying facility can be provided by prior request (additional charge).
+This modernised cottage presents a Home-from-home amid glorious Hebridean scenery, and the grounds in front of the house are fine for BBQs & al-fresco dining, ball-games or kite-flying!
+For walkers, an outbuilding airing facility is available.